When you go home, tell them for us and say,

 This Sunday, March 26, 2023, marks the last day of the Battle of Iwo Jima, fought 78 years ago.
 The fight for Iwo Jima lasted 36 days, from February 19 to March 26, 1945.

 Each year at this time, I am mindful of my uncle, Archie H. Starnes, who was one of the U.S. Marines in that fight for Iwo Jima.

-Memorial Day, March 29, 2017 . . . another day of remembrance for America, and for me.
-This Memorial Day, I am mindful of my uncle, Archie H. Starnes, husband of my Aunt Doris Smith.
-When I was a kid in grade school, maybe about the age of my grandson, August Hughes, my Unclr Archie gave me some of his U.S. Marine Corps insignia, small treasures shared with me, personal objects given to me . . . by one of the bravest and most honorable men I have ever known.
+When I was a kid in grade school at St Mary’s in Sioux Falls, South Dakota, my Uncle Archie, husband of my Aunt Doris Smith, gave me some of his U.S. Marine Corps insignia, small treasures shared with me, personal objects given to me by one of the kindest and most honorable men I have ever known.

 Ancient Japanese samurai warriors expected to fight, and often die, in combat, and be honored for their sacrifice.
 Sometimes they felt the need to atone for a moral error of judgment or a momentary failure of courage, but the moral imperative for automatic suicide as a final display of honor was not a traditional samurai value.

 During the Pacific War, the expectation of Japanese soldiers to die for the honor of the emperor was a cynical perversion of Bushido, the ancient samurai code of the warrior, pressed upon them by the military high command in Tokyo to extract the maximum possible sacrifice.
 Japanese soldiers knew their lives were worth no more than “issen goren” — “one yen, five rin,” — the cost of the draft notification postcard each had received in the mail.